attachmentsme/developer-blog/quantified-site.md

 * we can submit a fix for a bug, and watch a graph of failure rates drop in response.
 * we can break something in production, and with Sentry and Graphite detect the problem, and get it fixed, before a single customer notices.

-Getting the point we're at today was an organic process, perhaps an important learning experience for a development team to go through.
-Having said that, I know that I would get similar infrastructure in place much faster in the future.
+Getting the point we're at today was an organic process, and an important learning experience for a development team.
+Having said that, I highly endorse getting similar infrastructre in place -- it's really quite awesome.